Frequently Asked Questions

 How do I apply for admissions?

-Applications must be submitted through the Law School Admissions Counsel.
+Applications must be submitted through the Law School Admissions Council (LSAC).

 What is included in a complete application?

-Two letters of recommendation minimum.
-We will accept up to three letters.
+Two current letters of recommendation minimum (dated on or after March 1, 2018).
+The Law Admissions Office will accept up to three letters, and

 What is the application deadline?